Rönesans Rezidans: Collapse

 A rule of thumb is that for every 5 floors above ground, there should be 1 floor with curtain concrete below ground.
 It appears that the foundation floor is about 3 m, whereas according to this rule of thumb, it should have been about 10 m deep.

 In an interview, Yoshinori Moriwaki, a Japanese architect, and engineer compared Rönesans Rezidans to the surrounding buildings that had not collapsed; he said that the length of the building played a part.
 However, he suggested that the builders should have made use of a friction piles system, which would have increased the price of the whole project by about 10%.
 The stakes would go all the way down to where the ground is more stable.
 He noted however that despite it having fallen over there was not much damage to the structure itself, and that it was fine but also noted that no matter how strong the building is a poor foundation can lead to collapse.
 However, according to some sources the building was constructed on a floating raft system which is a solution used when the ground under a building is too soft even for friction piles.

 He compared the relationship between the architects and engineers in Turkey vs Japan.
 He said that in Turkey the architect is very powerful, for example, the boss is an architect, and the engineer(s) work(s) for them.
 In Japan however, he says that since the 1995 Kobe earthquake and the 2011 Sendai-Miyagi earthquake, and the Fukushima disaster that followed, Japan changed the system to give more power to the engineers.

-According to some reports by residents, concerns about the buildings state already existed before the earthquake that toppled it.
+Some residents reported concerns about the buildings state already existed before the earthquake that toppled it.
+One resident, Zekiye Barutçu Yiğitbaşı, claimed that by 2022, the foundation had shifted and cracks began to appear in the corridor, and that her complaints to the landlord were met with ridicule.